jensborch/rmwc-takeover/slides.md

 * Not based on Google Material Components for the Web
 * Many breaking changes
-* Opiononated on styling etc.
+* Opinionated on styling etc.
+* Today MUI has better traction than RMWC

 ---

 # History

-* Version 1 released in 2018
+* Version was 1 released January 2018
-* Created by Jamesm Friedman
+* Created by James Friedman
-* Largely a one man effort
+* Largely a one man effort - an astonishing achievement
+* Adopted by us in May 2018
+* Today we have around 10 applications based on RMWC

+---

+# Abandonment

+* Progresses slowed at the end of 2020
+* Weren't updated to latest version of Google Material Components for the Web
+* Bugs weren't fixed
+* Building our applications started to become problematic
+* Even though the framework was used even by Google, others weren't contributing

+---

+# Options

+* Migrate to MUI
+  * Large migrating effort
+  * Bad history of breaking changes
+  * Not a particular fun job to do
+* Start contributing to RMWC
+  * Fun and exiting
+  * Might even be cheaper
+  * Our chance to contribute

+---

+# The friendly takeover

 ---
 layout: center
 ---